telerik/kendo-ui-core/docs/api/javascript/data/datasource.md

 * `"isempty"`
 * `"isnotempty"`

 The last eight are supported only for string fields.

+The operator may also be a function with a single argument representing a data element.
+The function should return a boolean value indicating if the data matches.
+For example: `function(model){return model.name==='John Doe'}`

 #### Example - set the filter operator